0rin/setgame/README.md

 * Explain the score function being used on the pages with highscores (Done)
 * Add functional testing with Selenium (Blocked by error)
+* Refactor views from functions into class based views
+* Add integration tests by testing views
 * Improve styling
 * Add timer on game page, to see live how long the search for a set is taking